MykolaPinchuk/kpg_s5e5_prod_kilo1/initial_kilo_prompt.md

 Everything required for deployment should have been provided by DS agent in a folder 'input_files_from_DS_agent'.

 Initial planning is likely to be the hardest part of this project.
 Do not proceed until human approved this plan.
+This may require several planning iterations.